Insurgency in Balochistan: India

-Later on, in 2008, Paliwal claimed that if there had ever been an India-Afghanistan axis on Balochistan, it would likely have been in full play during this period.
+Later on, in 2008, Paliwal claimed that if there had ever been an India–Afghanistan axis on Balochistan, it would likely have been in full play during this period.
 Afghan intelligence chief Amarullah Saleh and Indian diplomat Mayankote Kelath Narayanan were closely engaged with Baloch militants.
 Paliwal claims that even if Indian intelligence agencies denied direct support to Baloch insurgents, it was unlikely that they would have remained aloof from unfolding dynamics.
 Atul Khare, who observed these events on a regular basis, confirmed that India had contacts with Baloch militants.
-India had given (limited) protection to sons and grandsons of Baloch leaders, as well as Akbar Bugti.
+India had given (limited) protection to the sons and grandsons of Baloch leaders, as well as Akbar Bugti.
 However, Khare claims that India did not help Akbar Bugti when he was killed during the fight with the Pakistan Army.
 In January 2009, Baloch militants continued their attacks against Pakistan.
 Both Pakistan and the United Kingdom believed that India was providing support to the Baloch militants.

 The Indian newspaper The Hindu reported that Balochistan Liberation Army (BLA) commanders had, in the past, sought medical treatment in India's hospitals, often in disguise or with fake identities.
 In one such case, a militant commander in charge of Khuzdar city was based in Delhi for at least six months in 2017 while he underwent extensive treatment for kidney-related ailments.
 Baloch militants' visits to India were often under assumed identities.
 Similarly, another Baloch Liberation Army commander, Aslam Baloch (alias Achu), was also alleged to have visited India, where he met with people who were sympathetic to the Balochi cause.
 Aslam Baloch was also alleged to have been treated at a hospital in New Delhi.
 Jitendranand Saraswati, the founder of the Hind Baloch forum, claimed that Indians were actively contributing to the "freedom struggle of Balochistan".

 According to Malik Siraj Akbar, a Baloch journalist living in exile, there is a consensus among Pakistani authorities that India is behind the insurgency in Balochistan, without feeling a need to share evidence of Indian involvement.
 Pakistan has repeatedly accused India of supporting Baloch rebels, starting with an attack in Gwadar in 2004 in which three Chinese engineers were killed.
-Wright-Neville writes that the Pakistani government and some Western observers believe that India secretly funds the Balochistan Liberation Army (BLA).
+Wright-Neville writes that the Pakistani government and some Western observers believe that India secretly funds the BLA.